KoalaHealth/baby-black-box-blog/_pages/contact.md

 ---
 {% if site.smartforms_endpoint %}
 <form action="{{ site.smartforms_endpoint }}" method="POST">
     <p class="mb-4">Whether you are a parent or partner, we want to hear from you!
-Send us your requests, questions, suggestions, and feedback!</p>
+Send us your requests, questions, suggestions, feedback, or even your own real parent stories!</p>
     <div class="form-group row">
         <div class="col-md-6">
         <input class="form-control" type="text" name="name" placeholder="Name*" required>